Functional Upper Lid Blepharoplasty Near St. Louis

 What Is Functional Upper Lid Blepharoplasty?

-Blepharoplasty is the scientific name for eyelid surgery, but there are different types of Blepharoplasty.
-Functional (medically necessary) Upper Lid Blepharoplasty is a procedure that removes excess skin from the upper lids that limits your peripheral vision and prevents you from seeing properly.
-Because vision is affected, health insurance usually covers the surgery.
+Blepharoplasty is also known as eyelid surgery, and there are several types.
+Functional Upper Lid Blepharoplasty is a procedure that is medically necessary to removes excess skin from the upper lids.
+This may limit your peripheral vision and prevent you from seeing properly.
+If a person’s vision is affected, health insurance usually covers the surgery.

-Sutures are removed in the office 6-8 days after surgery, although dissolving sutures are used in some situations.
-Some bruising, swelling, and soreness may develop after the anesthetic wears off.
+After the procedure, some bruising, swelling, and soreness may develop afterwards.
+Usually the sutures are removed in the office 6-8 days after surgery, although dissolving sutures may be used.
 You can take pain medication, if necessary, and you will be asked to sleep with your head elevated and apply ice packs to your eyes periodically to keep the swelling down.
-You may also be given orders for eye drops or ointments to put in your eyes for one to two weeks.

-The bruising usually lasts no more than two weeks, but sometimes, it can last a bit longer.
-You should be able to return to work after a week to ten days, at which time you can cover any remaining bruises with makeup.
+The bruising normally won’t last more than two weeks, but it is possible.
+You should be able to return to work after a week to ten days, and you can cover any remaining bruises with makeup.